 Many of us are blessed with allergic reactions and have just a grand time coping with sneezing, itching, and watery eyes.
 And just like us, our furry friends deal with allergies for the same reasons.
 You can blame it all on an overactive immune system and pesky allergy-causing histamine.

 TABLE OF CONTENTS

 Above, we discussed the most common reasons people want to give their dogs Claritin.
-It’s can help treat allergy symptoms in dogs from running noses to watery eyes.
-However, they are a few other really cool reasons you may want to give Claritin to your dog.
+It can help treat allergies in dogs from running noses to watery eyes.
+However, they are a few other important reasons you may want to give Claritin to your dog.

 Mast cell tumors can cause deliberating inflammation that allows pain to course through the body resulting in an unfilled life.
-This is the last thing we want for our dogs, but fortunately, Claritin can help as the symptoms closely mirror that of an allergic reaction.
+This is the last thing we want for our dogs, but fortunately, according to veterinary studies, Claritin for dogs can help as the symptoms of mast cell tumors closely mirror that of an allergic reaction.